timnotavailable/masterproject/README.md

 # masterproject
 All of the clean code in master thesis.
 The master thesis comprises 4 parts:   First 3 parts are classification , the  last exciting part is localization.

-This project is going to be posted to journal " Artificial Intelligence in medicine".

 # Highlight (Snipped)